 Fecovita Listed by thegentlemen Ransomware Group

 On June 15, 2026, the Argentine Federation of Wine Cooperatives, known as Fecovita, appeared on the leak site of the ransomware group thegentlemen.
-The organization, which represents more than 5,000 small grape growers across 29 cooperatives in Mendoza and cultivates roughly 25,000 hectares of vineyards, had internal files exfiltrated during a ransomware attack.
+The organization, which represents more than 5,000 small grape growers across 29 cooperatives in Mendoza and cultivates roughly 25,000 hectares of vineyards, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Fecovita’s data was listed on the group’s leak portal hosted via ransomware.live.
 The exposed material consists of internal files obtained after the attackers gained access to the cooperative’s systems.
 The number of individuals whose personal information is contained in those files remains unknown.
 No specific deadline for payment has been publicly detailed in available reporting, though ransomware groups routinely set short windows before full data publication.